-2 lounges, bar, conservatory dining room, free Wi-Fi, in-room TV (Freeview), small terraced garden (steps to beach, golf, sailing, fishing), Coastal Path nearby, unsuitable for disabled.
+2 lounges, dining room, reception, free Wi-Fi, in-room TV (Freeview), small terraced garden (steps to beach, golf, sailing, fishing), Coastal Path nearby, unsuitable for disabled.

 jazz/classical in the evenings in lounge, dining room.

 not under 15.

 allowed in bedrooms (not on bed), lounges, not in dining room.